xpodev/password-generator/README.md

 - **Copy Password**: Quickly copy the generated password to your clipboard.

 ## Live Demo
-You can try the password generator live at the following URL: [Password Generator Live Demo](https://password-gen.xpo.dev)
+You can try the password generator live at the following URL: [Password Generator](https://password-gen.xpo.dev)

 ## How to Use
 1. **Set the Length**: Use the input field to set the desired length of your password (minimum 4 characters, no upper limit).